 Also known as

-Cornstarch, or cornflour, is the starch of the corn (maize) grain.
-It is different from corn flour or maize flour or makkai ka atta.
-Corn flour is milled from the whole kernel, while cornstarch is obtained from the endosperm portion of the kernel.
+Cornstarch, or corn flour, is the starch of the corn (maize) grain.
+It is different from maize flour or makkai ka atta.
+Maize flour is milled from the whole kernel, while cornstarch is obtained from the endosperm portion of the kernel.

 How to select